Config Types

 Miru SDK

-However, concrete configs defined in a git repository are for development use only.
-In production, concrete configs are defined in the cloud and retrieved from the Miru Agent running on the robot (more on this later) .
+Config instances defined in a git repository are for development use only.
+In production, config instances are defined in the cloud and retrieved from the Miru Agent running on the robot (more on this later).

-In development, quickly defining and editing configurations is essential. mobility.yaml supplies concrete config values via the local file system for quick iteration. mobility.yaml is never uploaded to the cloud or deployed to production robots.
+In development, quickly defining and editing configurations is essential. mobility.instance.yaml supplies config instance values via the local file system for quick iteration. mobility.instance.yaml is never uploaded to the cloud or deployed to production robots.

-To support both development and production scenarios, Miru provides an SDK.
+Miru provides an SDK to support both development and production scenarios.
 Below is a code snippet of the SDK in development.

-// instantiate the config from the file system
+// instantiate the config instance from the file system

 "/path/to/schemas/mobility.schema.yaml"